hammerheim-game/hammerheim-rules/5-warband & Scenarios.md

 Tail Fighting: The Skaven may wield a shield, knife or a sword with its tail.
 The model gains an extra attack with the appropriate weapon or a +1 bonus to its armor save.
-Wall Runner: The Skaven does not need to take an Initiative test when climbing up walls and other sheer surfaces.
-Suggested
-Changes: May run or charge up walls, always striking last when charging in this manner.
+Wall Runner: The Skaven may use their running distance when traversing walls rather than their base movement.
+They may also attempt to climb laterally, needing Initiative tests for every 2" of movement.
 Infiltration: A Skaven with this skill is always placed on the battlefield after the opposing warband and can be placed anywhere on the table as long as it is out of sight of the opposing warband and